bezurn004/Obsi-Forge-Apedia/Starforged/Chapter3 - Gamplay In-Depth/Moves/Exploration/SF_CH3_Set a Course.md

 >**When you follow a known route through perilous space, across hazardous terrain, or within a mysterious site...** ^trigger

 >[!error]- Improper Usage
->If the destination or route you are trail blazing is a new or lost discovery, use the [[SF_CH3_Undertake an Expedition|Undertake an Expedition (move)]] instead. ^improper
+>If the destination or route you are trail blazing is a new or lost discovery, use the [[SF_CH3_Undertake an Expedition|Undertake an Expedition]] instead. ^improper

 >[!tip]- Group Play
 >Only one character needs to make this move for the group.
-If another player has unique knowledge, skills or resources that could be helpful on the journey, then [[SF_CH3_Aid Your Ally|Aid Your Ally (move)]] ^group-play
+If another player has unique knowledge, skills or resources that could be helpful on the journey, then [[SF_CH3_Aid Your Ally|Aid Your Ally]] ^group-play

 > [!warning] Action Roll
 > Roll + supply ^action-roll